What Is The Prime Factorization Of 210

 Understand Divisibility Rules

 Divisibility rules are shortcuts that can help you determine whether a number is divisible by a particular prime number.
-For example, a number is divisible by 2 if its last digit is even, and a number is divisible by 3 if the sum of its digits is divisible by 3.
+To give you an idea, a number is divisible by 2 if its last digit is even, and a number is divisible by 3 if the sum of its digits is divisible by 3.

 Understanding divisibility rules can help you quickly identify factors of a number and speed up the prime factorization process.
 It can also help you avoid unnecessary calculations.